zotonic/zotonic/doc/ref/modules/mod_admin.rst

 The ``mod_admin.rsc_dialog_is_published`` defines the default *is_published* state for new resources being mad in the *new* tab.
 Setting this key to `1` will check the *is_published* checkbox.

+The ``mod_admin.edge_list_max_length`` defines the maximum number of connections shown per predicate in the connection list sidebar.
+If there are more connections then the list truncated, and the message _Too many connections, only the first and last are shown._ is displayed.
+The default is 100 connections.

 .. seealso:: :ref:`filter-if_undefined`